About

 Currently I serve as Executive Advisor for Clinical Services in the Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities, part of the Kentucky Cabinet for Health and Family Services, in Frankfort, KY.
 In this role, I work on projects to remove barriers and improve access to behavioral health care for citizens throughout the Commonwealth of Kentucky.

 I believe strongly in contributing to the larger community.
 I served as President (2006-2007) of the Kentucky Psychological Association (KPA) and am a member of the American Psychological Association (APA) and the National Alliance on Mental Illness (NAMI).
+I received the NAMI-Lexington (KY) Lifetime Achievement Award in 2015 and was inducted into the KPA Hall of Fame in 2024.

 I have been active in mental health advocacy initiatives at the state and Federal levels.
 I served as the Kentucky representative (2014-19) to the American Psychological Association (APA) Council of Representatives, the legislative body for the association, and served as Chair of the Council Leadership Team (2023) and as a member of the APA Board of Directors (2022-23).

-I have been married to my wife and best friend, Kathy for thirty-four years.
+I have been married to my wife and best friend, Kathy for thirty-five years.
 We have one daughter, Allison and a sweet but feisty West Highland White Terrier named Bella.
 We live in the beautiful Bluegrass region of Kentucky.
 In my free time, I enjoy reading, travel, walking, movies, music, and thinking about exercising.

 Let’s Connect!